shopaholic – a compulsive shopper; shopaholics can never resist a bargain

 When it comes to compulsive addictive behaviour such as Shopaholism it’s important to differentiate a shopaholic from a shopper.
 As an example, recently I was having one of those casual throw-away types of conversations with someone while waiting for someone.

 She’d been shopping for the afternoon, and began saying how she’d been trying to kerb her shopping habits of late, as kept finding herself buying things for the sake of it rather than through genuine need or liking.
 She described how she goes into a daze during the process.

 Then she asked am I addicted?
-And it got me thinking about the way we laugh off things like a shopping addiction, after all it’s just shopping – right?
+It got me thinking about the way we laugh off things like a shopping addiction, after all it’s just shopping – right?

 We’re probably less inclined to see a shopping addiction or associate the label shopaholic in the same tone as we might a drug addiction / addict with it’s anti-social implications, or over-eating, smoking, drinking, gambling and a range of others.

 Those behaviours are more obvious sometimes dramatic in how they impact the economy both socially and economically, as well as the affects they may have on the lives of an individual and their nearest and dearest.
 But where something as innocent as a little retail therapy is concerned, we barely turn a hair.